isa-ulisboa/greends-pml/README.md

 - Classification problems: scores and the *softmax* function; cross-entropy
 - Assessing ML performance: confusion matrix, accuracy metrics
 - Assignment:
-  - Adapt the *Perceptron* code for the Iris data to output the confusion matrix, using 20% of the data set for validation.
+  - Adapt the *Perceptron* code for the Iris data available in the [Overview notebook](https://github.com/isa-ulisboa/greends-pml/blob/main/ML_overview_with_examples.ipynb) to output the confusion matrix, using 20% of the data set for validation.
 Compute also the classification accuracy, precision, recall and F1-score for the solution.
   - Each student should create a video (3' maximum) and submit the video and the link to the GitHub repository and the file where the modified script is available.
   - Submission deadline: Wednesday, April 3rd.
 </details>